Please see our Process Change Notification explaining our new turn around schedule

 Examples of permitted use for construction related activities

-Temporary use of the public right of way to facilitate construction work on private property such as new building construction or interior or exterior remodel of existing building; or actual work in the right of way such as underground utility installations, soil test bores or underground oil storage tank decommissioning.
+Temporary use of the public right of way to facilitate work on private property for new building construction, interior or exterior remodel of existing building; or actual work in the right of way such as underground utility installations, soil test bores or underground oil storage tank decommissioning.

 Examples of permitted use for non-construction related activities

-Temporary use of the public right of way to facilitate activities such as commercial and residential moves, placement of dumpsters for building clean out, loading in and out of equipment for weddings, film productions, loading and unloading equipment necessary to stage an event on private property or in a public park.
+Temporary use of the public right of way to facilitate activities such as commercial or residential moves, placement of dumpsters for building clean out, event loading in and out to private property or in a public park.

 Permit Application Process

-Lane, sidewalk and street closure permits also require liability insurance to be on file with the City of Portland, listing the City as additional insured.
+Travel lane, bike lane, sidewalk and street closure permits require liability insurance to be on file with the City of Portland, listing the City as additional insured.
 For insurance requirements, click here or contact Street Systems Management (SSM) Insurance Coordinator by phone at 503.823.7142 or by email.